-Gone are the days where we had computer units filling up entire rooms, needing dedicated staff just to ensure its continued operation, and vast amounts of energy just to keep the computer cool.
+Gone are the days when we had computer units filling up entire rooms, needing dedicated staff just to ensure their continued operation, and vast amounts of energy just to keep the computer cool.
 As technology blossomed, we began pushing the boundaries of computing beyond what we thought was possible.
 Gradually, computers that filled up entire rooms slowly became things we could mount on a desk and work with, without any loss in computing efficiency.

-This emphasis on speed, size and efficiency, although more evident in computer hardware transition over time, is perfectly mirrored in modern software development methodology.
-You just might not have noticed this transition as much as you noticed the thickness of your iphone diminish over time, but software developers are constantly looking for new ways to make software faster, lighter, easier to use, and more efficient with its available resources.
+This emphasis on speed, size, and efficiency, although more evident in computer hardware transition over time, is perfectly mirrored in modern software development methodology.
+You just might not have noticed this transition as much as you noticed the thickness of your iPhone diminish over time, but software developers are constantly looking for new ways to make software faster, lighter, easier to use, and more efficient with its available resources.
 This trend for faster, lighter, more engaging software is the reason why microapps and microservices are such a hot topic today.

 The adoption of microapps and microservices causes issues when it comes to monitoring.
 No longer can we look at all the jobs running in one place, we need to collect metrics from all of the services running our job in order to evaluate how the job is doing.
 See how MetricFire handles distributed monitoring in our article Introduction to monitoring Kubernetes.
-But, first let’s cover the basics.
+But, first, let’s cover the basics.

 Microapps … What are they?

 A microapp, simply put, is an application that does one thing, and does it really well.
-It has a single focus of operation, aimed at getting users in, optimizing their experience as they perform that task, and getting the task done quickly and efficiently.
+It has a single focus of the operation, aimed at getting users in, optimizing their experience as they perform that task, and getting the task done quickly and efficiently.
 Before the microapp methodology was adopted, traditional business applications would usually consist of a large suite of functionalities, combined into a single interface.

-Although this may sound like a brand new concept, microapps have been around for a while and chances are you use one routinely without even knowing.
-Google set the trend in action when it started using artificial intelligence to display interactive cards in response to certain search queries, for example, weather based queries that display a card like the one below:
+Although this may sound like a brand new concept, microapps have been around for a while, and chances are you use one routinely without even knowing.
+Google set the trend in action when it started using artificial intelligence to display interactive cards in response to certain search queries, for example, weather-based queries that display a card like the one below:

 Microservices or the microservice architectural style is a development methodology wherein a single application is built out as a suite of small services, each running in its own process independently and communicating with lightweight mechanisms, often an HTTP resource API.
 These services are built to meet specific business or application needs while ensuring they are independently deployable by fully automated deployment machinery.

 Microservices are essentially the opposite of monoliths, which used to be the application architecture pattern of choice.
 A monolith application is built as a single, autonomous unit.
 As such, making changes to the application is slow as it affects the entire system, no matter how small the changes are.
 This is because modifications made to any section of code might require building and deploying an entirely new version of that application.
-Also, scaling specific functions of that application means you have to scale the entire application, not cool!
+Also, scaling specific functions of that application means you have to climb the entire application, not cool!

 Differences and Overlaps Between Microapps and Microservices

-Judging from the above content, microapps and microservices sound very similar.
+Judging from the above content, microapps, and microservices sound very similar.
 They both seem to decouple complex functionalities into simple, more manageable pieces of software.
 So why are they referred to as different things?

-Microservices refers to services that run between the front end and the back end, communicating with each other by means of the REST API.
+Microservices refer to services that run between the front end and the back end, communicating with each other by means of the REST API.
 They typically work under the hood of an application, performing tasks that aren’t immediately visible to the end user.
 They allow developers the freedom to quickly and independently develop and deploy services that achieve specific tasks, without disrupting other running services.
 It also allows for the development of services that are tailored for specific tasks, while ensuring fault toleration (when a single service fails, only that service needs to be fixed and redeployed without significant disruptions to the entire application).

 On the other hand, Microapps have a UI aspect to them.
 They are entire applications on their own, which interact with users to perform one task efficiently.
-This one application would more than often be made up of a number of services (possibly microservices) which work together to achieve the ultimate end goal.
+This one application would more than often be made up of a number of services (possibly microservices) that work together to achieve the ultimate end goal.
 So it’s possible we can have a microapp, which focuses on a single user interaction task, and under the hood, multiple microservices working independently, but in sync, to ensure the efficient completion of this task.

-Microapps and microservices share common advantages in that they decouple applications into simple, manageable and independent parts, allowing developers to work on each of these parts in isolation.
-They allow developers to perform code fixes, updates and deployments very quickly, without affecting the health of the other parts of the application.
+Microapps and microservices share common advantages in that they decouple applications into simple, manageable, and independent parts, allowing developers to work on each of these parts in isolation.
+They allow developers to perform code fixes, updates, and deployments very quickly, without affecting the health of the other parts of the application.

 This separation of concerns also results in an important feature, fault isolation.
-With such an architecture, a faulty service can easily be isolated, fixed and deployed without affecting any of the other running services, and without compromising the application as a whole.
-This means rapid turnaround between the identification and resolution of bugs.
+With such an architecture, a faulty service can easily be isolated, fixed, and deployed without affecting any of the other running services, and without compromising the application as a whole.
+This means a rapid turnaround between the identification and resolution of bugs.
 There are other amazing benefits to this architecture, feel free to check out this microservice article for more!